College Factual by our College Data Analytics Team

 Ithaca, New York

-With a undergrad student-to-faculty ratio of 9 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
-With a freshman retention rate of 96%, the school does an excellent job of retaining its undergraduate students.
-The low undergrad student loan default rate of 0.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
+With a freshman retention rate of 97%, the school does an excellent job of retaining its undergraduate students.
+The low undergrad student loan default rate of 0.4% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
+The impressive undergraduate student-to-faculty ratio of 9 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.

 Notes and References